FR

 Berlin Coat of Arms

-Berlin's armory approx. year 1700 and shortcut to "Interesting places in Berlin""
+Berlin's armory approx. year 1700 and shortcut to "Interesting places in Berlin"

 Brandenburger Tor

-The Berlin Wall at the Brandenburg Gate seen from West Berlin - April 1981
+Berlin Wall near The Brandenburger Tor seen from Westberlin - April 1981

 When I came to Berlin in the 80s, the area around the Soviet war memorial in the Tiergarten at the Brandenburg Gate was cordoned off.
 It was because, I was told, the authorities were afraid of riots at the monument.
 Not only were they worried about the Russian soldiers who were standing guard, they were also worried about the American soldiers who were there to protect the Soviet military cadets who were on guard.
 They were afraid that they would be harassed and since you also did not want to e.g. demonstrators had to harass the German police, who were present to ensure that no one harassed the American soldiers, the entire area was cordoned off, so only e.g. selected vehicles could enter.